AlexanderGrooff/spage/README.md

 - Always run parallel
 - Add revert conditions `revert_when`
 - Make template variables case insensitive
+- Determine order of task based on variable usage
+- Should we compile assets (templates, files) along with the code?

 ## Differences between Spage and Ansible